What are natural ingredients?

 So what's harmful about artificial ingredients?

-Some people say that there is no difference between natural and artificial flavors, But that's just not true.
+Some people say that there is no difference between natural and artificial flavors, but we disagree.
 While some artificial flavors may be harmless, artificial sweeteners like aspartame and acesulfame potassium have been known to cause adverse side effects in people.
 They can sometimes lead to headaches or migraines.

 They may also be linked with more serious conditions including nausea, dizziness, mood swings, and even seizures!
 You might hear that these are safe because they're 'considered GRAS' (Generally Recognized As Safe).
 But this doesn't mean that it is necessarily safe.
 It just means that the FDA has not found any evidence of safety issues yet.